survivejs/react-book/manuscript/02_developing_with_webpack.md

 ...
 ```

 We also need to do some configuration work.
+We are going to use a simplified setup here.
+Beyond defaults we will enable Hot Module Replacement (HMR) and HTML5 History API fallback.
+The former will come in handy when we discuss React in detail.
+The latter allows HTML5 History API routes to work. *inline* setting embeds the *webpack-dev-server* runtime into the bundle allowing HMR to work easily.
+Otherwise we would have to set up more `entry` paths.
+Here's the setup:

 **webpack.config.js**